mknzz/burglary-docs/patchnotes.md

 **New Selling Mechanic**
 - Added a fence menu for selling items.
-  - Items are randomly selected at resource start.
+  - Items are randomly selected from the `Config.BuyersList` table in `config.lua` at resource start.
   - Prices vary based on supply, demand, and rarity.
   - Items expire after a set time or when a specified quantity is sold.
 - Optimized for *sk-menu* with auto-refreshing functionality.